 Common Standards Monitoring is under review by JNCC and an inter-agency working group comprising the four country nature conservation bodies (Natural England, Natural Resources Scotland, Scottish Natural Heritage and the Department of Agriculture, Environment and Rural Affairs, Northern Ireland).

-This group is revising the 1998 Statement to address site monitoring priorities and incorporate the large amount of information available through new monitoring methods such as satellite imagery and eDNA.
+This group produced a revised Common Standards Monitoring Statement in October 2019.
+This replaces the original Statement, produced in 1998, and aims to address site monitoring priorities and to incorporate the large amount of information available through new monitoring methods such as satellite imagery and eDNA.
 These techniques will work alongside traditional field-based monitoring and the Common Standards Monitoring guidance to provide more options for monitoring the UK’s protected sites.

 What is Common Standards Monitoring?